enasequence/read_docs/submit/general-guide/registration.rst

 Before you can submit data to ENA you must register a Webin submission account.

-To do so, please navigate to the `Webin Submissions Portal (WSP) <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and click the 'Register' button.
+To do so, please navigate to the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and click the 'Register' button.
 You will be presented with the below interface: